 Here the treble half of the 49 note Chrysoglott under restoration.
 A Chrysoglott has nickel plated metal bars and big felt piano-like hammers that strike the bars.
 It produces a soft dinner chime-like sound similar to a mellowed-out orchestral Celeste.
 The long wooden wind chest contains one 3-stage valve train for each note.
 The valves were removed to replace the tired old leather.
 The black cylindrical device at the bottom of the photo is a small blower next to its pressure regulator in the wooden box.
 It was used to provide wind to bench test the various pneumatic actions as they were restored and before the parts were installed in the organ.

-Here is a cross sectional view of a typical Wurlitzer valve train for a single pipe.
+Here are cross sectional views of a typical Wurlitzer valve train for a single pipe.
 This drawing by Johan Liljencrants shows the successive steps to turn on one of the electro-pneumatic mechanisms in the chest controlling airflow to a single pipe, placed on top.
 The interior of the windchest is under constant positive wind pressure.
-When energized, the coil of the electro-magnet valve on the bottom board activates a small primary amplifier valve.
-This in turn controls a secondary bellows on the right wall, which finally opens the top pallet valve.
-When energized, the coil of the electro-magnet valve on the bottom board activates a small primary amplifier valve.
-This in turn controls a secondary bellows on the right wall, which finally opens the top pallet valve admitting wind into the toe of the pipe.
+When energized, the coil of the electric pilot valve on the bottom board activates a small primary pneumatic amplifier valve.
+This in turn controls a secondary bellows on the right wall, which forces open the top pallet valve which admits air to the toe of the pipe above.

 Keith Taylor is currently restoring his own theater organ in his home workshop in Maine.
 He sends me pictures periodically to show the progress he is making during the lengthy releathering process.
 This is what the inside of one of his 4 rank manual chests looks like with the top and bottom boards removed.
 All those little white bellows (called "pneumatics" in the organ trades) will have to be removed, releathered, and reinstalled during the restoration process of the organ.
 Releathering is not that hard, but it does take a lot of time.
 It is a very important step in the thorough restoration of any pipe organ to insure long term reliable trouble free operation.